dibollinger/amcduke32/README.md

 ## Feature Differences

 This section lists the major changes to the modding API, including new CON and DEF script commands, and how to use them.

+### __General Changes__

+* `MAXTILES` increased from 30720 to 44800
+  * Previously was increased to 32512 with AMC 3.5 up to 4.0
+  * The editor now alters the mapversion if there's a sprite with a tile above this value.
+  * This is intended to prevent loading maps with the wrong editor version, which could delete sprites from the map.
+* `MAXGAMEVARS` increased from 2048 to 4096 (also doubles `MAXGAMEARRAYS`).
+  * Doubled from 1024 to 2048 in the editor.
+* Increased MAXLABELS from 16384 to 24576.
+More script labels can now be defined.
+* Increased MAXQUOTES from 16384 to 32768, due to the large amount of cutscene text required.
+* Add additional startup logging to give better feedback on the slow startup process.
+* Mapster32: The key combination `[' + Y]` enables a pink tile selection background, to improve visibility of tiles in the selector.
+* Looping ambient sounds are now able to overlap with instances of themselves.
+* Added a lower bound for distance between menu items.
+This allows menus to scroll properly now.
+* Add `PROJECTILE_WORKSLIKE` flag `PROJECTILE_RADIUS_PICNUM_EX`:
+    * Flag value is 1073741824 (0x40000000).
+    * The flag changes the htpicnum of the projectile to the actual picnum, instead of using RADIUSEXPlOSION.
+However, it also preserves hardcoded behaviors specific to RADIUSEXPLOSION, including destroying spritewalls and spritefloors that have a hitag.
+    * RPG projectiles can only burn trees, tires and boxes if this flag is set.
+Player will receive the same pushback as with RADIUSEXPLOSION when hit.
+* Hardcoded anti-cheat measure removed from skill 4.
+* Change crosshair size slider to range from 10 to 100.
+* Make save settings menu and reset progress options available.
+* Various smaller changes that affect AMC specifically, in particular to hardcoded Duke3D functions and player clipping behavior.

 ### __CON Commands__